 From Cellar Vampires to brad pitt

-Even as a kid, I was dead-set on being a writer.
+Even as a kid, I was adamant I'd be a writer.
 I was told by my mum this came from 'Papa', my grand grandad who was a London bus driver and would regale my grandad and his sisters with amazing stories before bedtime.
 I used to chop up my mum's Littlewoods magazines to create my own quirky characters for books.
 My first literary masterpiece?
 A gripping saga about a girl discovering two vampires chilling in her cellar.
-After graduating from university with an English degree, everyone told me making it as an author was a moonshot, especially with no financial cushion.
+After graduating from university with an English Literature degree, everyone told me making it as an author was a moonshot, especially with no financial cushion.
 So I got a job in PR, still getting my writing fix by crafting press releases while brushing shoulders with a celeb or two (or three.
 Hi, Brad Pitt!).
 Finally, I broke into journalism and climbed my way up to being an editor at a travel mag, globetrotting the world.

 Wagging, Buzzing, Scurrying

 If you peek into my life, you'll find it's filled with the pitter-patter of furry feet and the flutter of wings.
 I've always had a dog by my side—no home feels complete without a wagging tail and those big, loving eyes, am I right?
 But it's not just about pets for me.
 My front garden is like a five-star hotel for all sorts of animals: hedgehog houses, fox-feeding stations, and even a mini picnic bench for the local squirrels.
 And let's not forget the wildflowers!
 Got to keep those bees and butterflies happy too.
 And–brace yourself for this one—I recently reared maggots into flies.
 I know, sounds gross as hell, but it was strangely captivating.